emer/axon/PVLV.md

 The ventral striatum (VS) patch neurons functionally provide the discounting of primary reward outcomes based on learned predictions, comprising the PV = primary value component of the PVLV algorithm.

+This model greatly simplifies the VSPatch by only having a single layer for positive valence, D1 receptor, instead of the opposing D1 vs. D2 for both positive and negative valence.
+The omission of negative valence is reasonable because it is unclear to what extent negative outcomes can be compensated for by learned expectations, and especially the extent to which there is a "relief burst" when an expected negative outcome does not occur.
+The opposing D2 pathway for positive valence does not introduce any qualitatively new behavior and causes additional complexity in balancing the two pathways.

+The learning rule here is a standard "3 factor" dopamine-modulated learning, very similar to the BLA Ext case, except operating at the current time step:

+* `DWt = lr * DALr * Send_prv * (CaSpkP / Max)`

+where `Max` again normalizes the receiving activity because VSPatch also can start out very weakly active.

 # References